rcd-dpeng/skillBuildingSheet5/README.md

 To INSTALL Raspberry Pi, see jdhfkjdhfgkjh

 ### Python
 Python is the language you will use to program your Raspberry Pi project.
-There are various SlushEngine functions that you will include in your program to control hardware directly.
+There are various SlushEngine functions that you will include in your program (.py file) to control hardware directly.

 It is a good idea to familiarize yourself with Python syntax, etc. before embarking upon your programming endeavors.
 Here is a good source: jfhgkjdhgfkjh

 ### Kivy
-Kivy is a python library that we use for the user interfaces of Raspberry Pi projects.
+Kivy is the python library we use to create the user interface to your Raspberry Pi project.
+Although all Kivy user interface code is found in the .kv file, all Kivy-related import statements are included in the .py Python file.

+Kivy syntax is different from python syntax; be sure to reference the Kivy documentation here fdkjshfkjhfd and some examples here jdkhkjhdfkjhf.